MetriqOrg/go/services/horizon/internal/docs/reference/resources/operation.md

 ### Manage Sell Offer

-A "Manage Sell Offer" operation can create, update or delete a sell offer to trade assets in the Stellar network.
+A "Manage Sell Offer" operation can create, update or delete a sell offer to trade assets in the Lantah Network.
 It specifies an issuer, a price and amount of a given asset to buy or sell.